jakdot/ezreader-python/README.md

 ## Requirements

-Python 3 (at least 3.4), simpy and numpy.
+Python 3 (at least 3.4), simpy.

 ## How to run

 Try to run simulation example:

-python simulation.py
+python examples.py